What are classes of goods and services?

 See goods included in Class 18

-Class 19 - Non-metal materials for building and construction
+Class 19 - Non‑metal building materials and non-metallic structures

 See goods included in Class 19